USSF-ORBIT/ussf-portal/docs/adr/0020-use-aws-certificate-manager-for-dod-tls-certs.md

 * Good, because we can use all AWS services (EventBridge, CloudWatch, and SNS) to detect cert expirations and notifications.
 * Good, because we do not have to write or maintain any code.
 * Good, because ACM is the recommendation from AWS.
+* Good, because it is simple to have the Application Load Balancer (ALB) cutover to using the ACM managed TLS certificate after it has been uploaded.
 * Bad, because ACM does not support certificates from regions outside its [support regions](https://docs.aws.amazon.com/general/latest/gr/acm.html).
-This is not likely to affect us as we are building an application for US service members and our certificates will always come from the DoD.
+  * This is not likely to affect us as we are building an application for US service members and our certificates will always come from the DoD.
 * Bad, because there are additional costs in using those AWS Services though they are minor.
+* Bad, because we have to modify the existing scripts and documentation regarding how to rotate the TLS Certs on AWS.

 ## Links